JavIregui/GameOfLife/README.md

 ## Future Features

-At the moment, there are no plans to introduce any new features. \n I may rewrite most of the code into different classes in the future.
+At the moment, there are no plans to introduce any new features. <br>
+I may rewrite most of the code into different classes in the future.

 ## Requirements